wordofwarning/wordofwarning.org/current/2025-emergency/index.md

 Content Warnings: some works involve interaction and/or participation; specific warnings will be listed [here](/warnings) *about* a fortnight before.

-Features: 25 Live Art & contemporary performance works with varied content.<br>*NB* multiple spaces on the ground/first/second floors are in use, and works are varied in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.
+Features: *about 25* Live Art & contemporary performance works with varied content.
+Multiple spaces on the ground/first/second floors are in use, and works are varied in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>

 #### About
-Our annual platform for Live Art and contemporary performance, [Emergency](/hab/emergency) offers a sneak preview of new live work over a single day in Manchester every autumn — this 25th edition will present 25 works from lunchtime till late throughout <a href="https://contactmcr.com" target="_blank">Contact</a>'s building and its multiple spaces.
+Our annual platform for Live Art and contemporary performance, [Emergency](/hab/emergency) offers a sneak preview of new live work over a single day in Manchester every autumn — this 25th edition will present *about 25* works from lunchtime till late throughout <a href="https://contactmcr.com" target="_blank">Contact</a>'s building and its multiple spaces.

 *Probably* England's longest-running Live Art event, [Emergency](/hab/emergency) aims to be:<br>— a free to access public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer review work;<br>— a selection event for a number of small [Works Ahead](/hab/worksahead) commissions.